Bart-teerba/PintOS/doc/project1.md

 ### 4. Rationale

-Tell us why your design is better than the alternatives that you considered, or point out any shortcomings it may have.
-You should think about whether your design is easy to conceptualize, how much coding it will require, the time/space complexity of your algorithms, and how easy/diﬃcult it would be to extend your design to accommodate additional features.
+We considered keeping track of tid of the owners of the lock which each thread wants to acquire.
+However, we can hardly keep track of the places where use the lock.
+We also considered applying a max heap data structure to the ready_list.
+However, we decided to follow the current linked list data structure to decrease the difficulty of implementation while the runtime won't change much.
+As we designed the donation logic heavily based on the given code and logic, it would be easy to extend our design to accomodate additional features.

 ## Task 3: Multi-level Feedback Queue Scheduler (MLFQS)